How Much Energy Do Solar Panels Produce?

 How Many Solar Panels Do I Need?

-Determining how many panels you should have depends on how much energy you want and how big your roof is.
-Most residential systems are capable of between 1 kW and 4 kW.
+Calculating how many panels you should have depends on how much energy you want and how big your roof is.
+Most residential systems start at a size of 4 kW and can get as big as 20 kW for those that use a lot of power.
 Because larger capacity systems produce more power, you should get the largest system that will fit your roof.
 However, if your roof has any chimneys, windows, or other obstructions, you’ll have to use a smaller panel system.

 Before installing your panels, ensure your roof can handle the weight of your system.
 Weight will vary depending on the brand of solar panels used.
 Most roofs can accommodate solar systems.
 But during your initial inspection, your installer should examine the roof to determine if additional work is needed to strengthen it.